-Christopher Laver & Corey Kelly
+Christopher Laver and Corey Kelly

 Retinal degeneration affects half a million people in Canada and vision loss has the highest direct healthcare cost of any disease group.
 This cost averages $33,000 per patient per year, while the annual global cost of age-related macular degeneration is nearly US$400B.
 The issue has captured the interest of two young investigators at the University of British Columbia.